 \subsection{Loss-Error Relationship}

 We would like to investigate if the loss function is a representative search objective across the entire configuration space.
 Hence, we report the loss-error relationship for different PDEs in Figure \ref{fig3}.
-The $x$-axis is the lowest loss values that the PINNs reached in the training process, the $y$-axis is the corresponding L2 error value.
+The $x$-axis is the lowest loss value that a PINN reached in the training process, and the $y$-axis is the corresponding L2 error value.
 Note that Observation 4 has informed us that the smallest training error values agree with the smallest L2 error values.
 Each point in the figure represents a PINN architecture configuration shown in Figure \ref{fig1}.
-The R-square value indicate a strong linear correlation between the logarithmic loss and error values across the whole search space.
+The R-square value indicates a strong linear correlation between the logarithmic loss and error values across the whole search space.
 Therefore, it is appropriate to leverage these loss values to judge the real performance of the PINNs.
 We have more linear correlation evidence shown in Appendix \ref{appendixc}.
 Hence, we have another observation:

 \begin{observation} \normalfont There is a strong linear correlation between the smallest log-loss values and the corresponding log-error values for the PINNs with different hyperparameter configurations in a PDE problem.
 We can take advantage of the training loss function values to assess the performance of the PINNs. \end{observation}